AutoARIMA

 guess_statesint, optional

-If employing ACF/PACF to guess initial ARMA models, besides user-defined model:
+If employing ACF/PACF to guess initial ARMA models, besides the user-defined model:

 • 1: Guesses starting states taking advantage of ACF/PACF.